PedroPertusi/nlp-final-project/README.md

 \text{RelErrReduct} = \frac{\text{Error}_{\mathrm{baseline}} - \text{Error}_{\mathrm{model}}}{\text{Error}_{\mathrm{baseline}}}\times100\%.
 ]$

 Our **baseline** error is taken from the BoW pipeline at 20 % of data, mirroring ULMFiT’s approach of comparing against a simple feature baseline.
+The main purpose of usign the paper Howard & Ruder (2018) is to provide a **literature anchor**, allowing us to use cientific proven approaches to measure our results in a comparable way.
+We will not be implementing ULMFiT itself, but rather using its metrics to evaluate our pipelines.

 ---